OpenGuilds/API-Documentation/source/includes/_batches.md

 --------- | -----------
 ID | The ID of the batch to cancel

 ## Pay for a Batch

-You can pay for a batch by creating a Payment.
-The payment will take your credits and bind them to a contract for a worker.
-The worker is given the credit upon the completion criteria of the contract being met.

 ```ruby
 require 'open-guilds'